funwie/task-list/README.md

 - Improve the design on mobile.
 - Refine the Angular frontend as I learn more about the framework.
 - Add Validation to the models in Imparta.Domain
+- Write tests to conver all testable units
+- XML documentation.
+API spec and documentation using OpenAPI (Swagger)